By José Alberto Hermosillo

 The celebration of the centenary of the Metz Yeghérn/The Great Evil and the tragedy of the genocide in Armenia.
 The Pope’s recognition created a diplomatic difference between the Vatican and Turkey.

-Later, the Pope cleverly clarified that in his predecessor’s notes, Pope Benedict XVI, it was the recognition of one genocide.
+Later, the Pope cleverly clarified that in his predecessor, Pope Benedict XVI, it was the recognition of one genocide.
 Still, he rectifies himself by affirming that the Turks had committed those crimes against humanity three times.

 United Arab Emirates, 2019

-World peace is fundamental because war creates poverty.
+World peace is fundamental because war often leads to poverty and instability.

 Madagascar, 2019

-In an elementary school in French and Italian, Pope Francis addresses the subject of child labor to more than 8,000 children and the authorities by saying, “Poverty is not inevitable.”
+In an elementary school in French and Italian, Pope Francis addresses the subject of child labor to more than 8,000 children and the authorities by saying, “Pov “rty is not inevitable.”

 Japan, 2019